gogins/csound-ac/playpen/README.md

     and running C++ code, and so on.
 2. These commands are implemented in `playpen.py` and can be invoked from any code editor that provides custom commands.
-4. The `vscode-playpen` directory defines such custom commands for the Visual Studio Code text editor.
+4. The `gedit/tools` directory defines such custom commands for the gedit text editor.
 5. The `.SciTEUser.properties` file defines such custom commands for the SciTE text editor.